Marriage, marathons as 'The Force Awakens' for U.S. fans

-Caroline Ritter, 34, a truck driver, and firefighter Andrew Porters, 29, were among about 100 die-hard fans who camped outside Hollywood's Chinese Theatre since Dec.
+Caroline Ritter, 34, a lorry driver, and firefighter Andrew Porters, 29, were among about 100 die-hard fans who camped outside Hollywood's Chinese Theatre since Dec.
 5 for the opening of "The Force Awakens."

 Ritter was walked down the aisle by another fan, dressed as Darth Vader, and a violinist played the "Star Wars" theme music as the couple exchanged vows.
 They plan to celebrate by seeing the movie afterward.